ansonl/ansonl.github.io/_drafts/2021-03-02-ms-teams-deauth-bug.md

 ---
 published: false
 ---
-## Microsoft Teams iOS Client 'Dodge Deauthentication & Make Voice Calls' Bug
+## Microsoft Teams iOS Client 'Dodge Deauth & Make Voice Calls' Bug

 **In short:** Microsoft Teams iOS client login screen can be bypassed after organization mandated login (refresh token) expiration has expired by dismissing the login view and tapping on the enabled user-interface elements.
 This behavior can be repeated an unlimited amount of times to browse section of the app and view protected data meant for a successfully authenticated user.
 - Expiration example: _Organization mandates re-authentication period of 18 hours.
 The user is no longer authenticated 19 hours after initial login._
 - Cached data such as notification, teams, and chat are available.
 - New Teams voice calls can be successfully joined with two way voice communication.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/n7rak6WZwSI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This behavior can be viewed in the iOS Microsoft Teams app on at least version 2.2.1.
 I have not tested this on the equivalent Android Teams app.
 Steps to access user data after your login expires are below: